 About

-He lives with his wife, Claire, and children in Colorado where he grew up.
-He graduated from Stanford University and earned master’s degrees in international relations as a Fulbright scholar in Britain and in journalism at Northwestern University.
+He lives in Colorado where he grew up.
+He graduated from Stanford University and earned master degrees in international relations as a Fulbright scholar in Britain and in journalism at Northwestern University.
+He went to law school at University of Denver, earning his J.D. in 2012 and joining the Colorado Bar.

-Among many awards, he was part of the Post team that won the Pulitzer Prize for reporting in 2000 for coverage of the Columbine High School massacre.
+Finley has won numerous journalism awards and was part of the Post team that won the Pulitzer Prize in 2000 for coverage of the Columbine High School massacre.
 He began with the Associated Press and has contributed to The Economist, CNN and other media.
 He moved to Africa in 1991 where, from a base in Zimbabwe, he traveled around the continent as a correspondent supplying several U.S. newspapers.

-Beyond journalism, Finley has designed and guest-taught block courses at The Colorado College.
-He is a board member of the Denver Council on Foreign Relations.
-He explored corporate strategy and economics on a nine-month fellowship at the University of Michigan business school, and served as a Next Generation Fellow on the New York-based American Assembly’s 2008 project to rethink U.S. relations with the rest of the world.
+Beyond journalism, Finley has guest-taught block courses at The Colorado College and worked on a water project in rural Haiti.
+He’s a member of the Denver Council on Foreign Relations.
+He received a national journalism fellowship at the University of Michigan and served as a Next Generation Fellow on the New York-based American Assembly’s 2008 project to rethink U.S. relations with the rest of the world.

 A Spanish-speaker, longtime soccer player and mountaineer, he enjoys skiing, traveling and camping with his family.